Revalidation - JE Part B

 - To avoid deactivation of Medicare billing privileges, submit revalidation application to appropriate Medicare Administrator Contractor (MAC) within seven months of due date

-- If an application is submitted before seven months, it will be returned as unsolicited
+- If the revalidation application is submitted to the contractor more than seven months before the due date, it will be returned as unsolicited

 The Revalidation Look-up Tool is an online tool that can be used to verify if an enrollment must revalidate.